ditekshen/is-wos/README.md

 - Some operators shift to utilize new keyloggers such as __M00nD3v__ and __MassLogger__.
 These are highlighted under the 'The Shifters' correlation.
 - Actors abuse Gmail for SMTP exfiltration, which provides interesting correlations as demonestrated in the "Gmail Abuse" correlation.
 - Operators share passwords across multiple samples, families, and exfiltration accounts.
 - Most abused network for exfiltration is PDR (AS394695).
-HawkEye samples seem to favor NameCheap, Inc. (AS22612), which happens to be the second most abused network.
+HawkEye samples/operators seem to favor NameCheap, Inc. (AS22612), which happens to be the second most abused network.
+Yandex LLC comes in third place.
 - Although plaintext SMTP was used for the majority of exfiltration across the families, almost all families used SMTPS for encrypted exfiltration.
 - SMTP, FTP, and HTTP exfiltration was observed by some families, separately.
 For example, AgentTesla was observed to use SMTP, FTP and HTTP, and HawkEye was observed to use SMTP and FTP.
 - Some samples employed timestopming on the compilation timestamp, some of which were static.